minimum-hsu/tutorial-python/lesson-14/03/README.md

-# Get Startted
+# Get Started

 This lesson guides you through setting up and running the command-line interface (CLI) application for the `animal` package, which includes a `dog` command that allows users to create and interact with dog objects.
+The CLI tool is built using the `docopt` command-line interface library, which simplifies the creation of complex and user-friendly command-line applications.

 ```bash
 # Install pytest if you haven't already